Prefetching

 });Viewport Prefetching

-After client-side navigation updates the DOM, a MutationObserver re-scans for new viewport-prefetch links automatically.
+After client-side navigation updates the DOM, a MutationObserver observes only newly-added DOM subtrees for viewport-prefetch links automatically.

 Cache Behavior

-- Prefetch results are cached for 30 seconds.
+- Prefetch results are cached for 30 seconds in a bounded client-side LRU cache.
 After that, the entry is evicted and re-fetched on the next trigger.

 - The cache is keyed by URL (pathname + search).
 Different query parameters are cached separately.